 With life expectancies now reaching 76.4 years for men and 81.2 years for women, saving for a years of retirement is now more important than ever.
 For some, time is becoming a liability as modern medicine increases longevity.
 Experts now believe that retirement can now last as long as 30 years.

 With the financial and housing crisis of 2008 impacting our savings and expenses such as mortgages ahead, it can be challenging to save for the future when there are so many demands in the present.
 Along with retirement comes many changes.
-The day will come where it may be time to consider moving to a retirement or assisted living facility.
+The day will come where it may be time to consider moving to a retirement or assisted living community.